Graymeeguts/my-learning-pile/README.md

 # my-learning-pile
 My introduction to coding and Python
-This is my very first assignment in IBM's "Python for Data Science, AI and Development" course.
+These are my very first assignments in IBM's "Python for Data Science, AI and Development" course.